 Like any other therapeutical substances, certain herbs can cause side effects.
 Others can be toxic or even lethal to some animals when used inappropriately.

-Sometimes an herb can cause side effects by itself; other times the use of an herb might interfere with the actions of a conventional drug or increase the chance of side effects when used in conjunction with certain drugs.
+Sometimes an herb can cause side effects by itself; other times the use of an herb might interfere with the actions of a conventional drug.
+In addition, some herbs may increase the chance of side effects when used in conjunction with certain drugs.

-The bottom line is, when you are unsure whether a certain herb is safe for your pet, consult a holistic vet first - especially if your pet is on conventional medications, or is already weakened by certain ailment(s).
+The bottom line is, when you are unsure whether a certain herb is safe for your pet, consult a holistic vet first.
+This is especially important if your pet is on conventional medications, or is already weakened by certain health problems.

 The following unsafe herbs are potentially dangerous for use in animals and care should be exercised when using them:

 While this herb (and its essential oil) is an effective insecticide, it is toxic to dogs and cats at high doses.

 In particular, it should NEVER be used in pets with existing kidney disease.